AAAbdenaji/Spring-Boot-E-commerce-App/README.md

 ## Running with Docker

-To run the application using Docker, follow these steps:
+To run the application using Docker:

-1. Download the source files.
+1. Download the source code.
 2. Open your terminal in the project root directory and run:
 ```bash
 docker compose up